-If a student in elementary school violates this policy for the first or second time, after consultation with the Area Superintendent/Chief, the principal will suspend the student either in-school or out-of-school for no more than three (3) consecutive days.
-If the student's parent agrees that the student will complete an approved drug or alcohol educational program, the student's suspension may be reduced.
-The program specialist must provide proof that the student successfully completed the educational program within the allocated period of time.
+If a student in elementary school violates this policy, after consultation with the area superintendent/chief, the principal will discipline the student as described herein.
+In-school or out-of-school suspensions for these offenses will not exceed three days.
+If the student's parent agrees that the student will complete a district-approved drug or alcohol educational program, the student's suspension may be reduced.
+The program coordinator must provide proof that the student successfully completed the educational program within the allocated period of time.